Bina Rothschild

 Baroness Veronika von Goldschmidt-Rothschild (née Countess Katharina Eleonore Veronika Irma Luise Henckel von Donnersmarck; 8 February 1902 – 6 October 1965), also known as Bina Rothschild, was a German aristocrat and one-time actress known for playing the Queen of Transylvania in the 1964 musical film My Fair Lady.

 Early life and ancestry

 Rothschild was born Countess Katharina Eleonore Veronika Irma Luise Henckel von Donnersmarck on 8 February 1902 in Berlin to Count Lazarus Herbert Patrik Valentin Henckel von Donnersmarck and Countess Vera Maria Elisabeth Marequita Maximiliane Charlotte Luise von Kanitz.
-She was a member of the House Henckel of Donnersmarck, a rich Austro-German noble family that originated in modern-day Slovakia.
+She was a member of the House Henckel of Donnersmarck, an Austro-German noble family that originated in modern-day Slovakia.
 Her maternal grandfather, Count Georg von Kanitz, was a German military attaché in Persia during World War I.

 Marriage and issue

 On 3 November 1925, she married Baron Erich Max Benedikt von Goldschmidt-Rothschild, the son of Baron Maximilian von Goldschmidt-Rothschild and his wife, Baroness Minna Karoline von Rothschild (1857–1903).
 Her husband was a member of the Goldschmidt and Rothschild banking dynasties.
 She gave birth to a son: